Oracle Tutorial

 operator ALL (subquery)

-Which means that the query that uses the above condition in the WHERE clause will return all rows in case the subquery return no rows.
+This means that the query that uses the above condition in the WHERE clause will return all rows in case the subquery returns no rows.

 Oracle ALL operator examples